-There are a variety of ways to arrive and get around the Kitsap Peninsula.
-A tourist favorite is to ride aboard the beautiful WA State Ferry.
-If you are driving or arriving via the Seattle Tacoma Airport south of Seattle, you can drive, catch a shuttle, or bike across the impressive Tacoma Narrows Bridge.
-You can also fly in via the Bremerton National Airport.
+There are a variety of ways to arrive to and get around the Kitsap Peninsula.
+A tourist favorite is to ride aboard the beautiful WA State Ferries.
+You can also hop aboard the passenger-only Kitsap Transit Fast Ferries which travel between Seattle and Kingston, and between Seattle and Bremerton.
+Click here for more Ferry information.
+If you are driving or arriving via the Seattle-Tacoma International Airport south of Seattle, you can drive, catch a shuttle or bike across the impressive Tacoma Narrows Bridge.
+You also can fly in via the Bremerton National Airport.
 Below is information about a few transportation services available.
 Use the Search Transportation filter to look for other options.
 Check traffic conditions on state highways at WSDOT Traffic Alerts and locally at Kitsap County Public Works - Road Reports.

-If you are arriving via the Seattle-Tacoma International Airport its about a 30-minute ride get to the Tacoma Narrows Bridge that crosses over to the Kitsap Peninsula region.
+If you are arriving via the Seattle-Tacoma International Airport, it's about a 30-minute ride to the Tacoma Narrows Bridge, which leads to the Kitsap Peninsula.
 You can rent a car, use a shuttle or other charter service.
-The region is also served by two local airports; the Bremerton National Airport and the Tacoma Narrows Airport.
+The region also is served by two smaller airports: the Bremerton National Airport and the Tacoma Narrows Airport.